 This new technique is found by Gerlinde Lenz, a sweet woman from Germany.
 She started out with a regular Peyote pattern en bend it over to create a rope.
 The Peyote with a twist – not crochet, or in short PWAT, was born.
 If you are familiar with regular beads crochet already, this technique may not be for you.
-But if you are struggling to get a crochet rope and therefor not succeed, I advise you to try this PWAT technique.
+But if you are struggling to get a crochet rope and therefore not succeed, I advise you to try this PWAT technique.
 The result is almost the same are a crochet rope but way easier if you’re having a hard time with crocheting.

-Just search online for Peyote with a twist video tutorials.
+Just search online for Peyote with twist video tutorials.
 It is really easy and once you get the hang of it, if becomes more fun with every bracelet you create.